Cytopathic effect (CPE): how do viruses get away with murder

-- Not permissive cell – Virus cannot infect
+- Not permissive cell – virus cannot infect

-- Permissive cell – Virus can replicate, but does not cause obvious CPE
+- Permissive cell – virus can replicate, but does not cause obvious CPE

-- Highly permissive cell – Virus replicates and induces an obvious CPE
+- Highly permissive cell – virus replicates and induces an obvious CPE

-So if you add virus to your cells and nothing happens, do not worry.
+So if you add a virus to your cells and nothing happens, do not worry.
 You just need to find the right virus-cell combination.

-Readouts – How to measure CPE?
+Readouts: how to measure CPE?

-But you do not have to see your cells to know they are death.
+But you do not have to see your cells to know they are dead.
 Cell viability post-infection can be measured by quantifying intracellular ATP concentration with firefly luciferase or with the traditional MTT assay.

 Working with viruses can be a hassle, BSL-3/4 labs have strict security measures and getting into and out of the lab takes a lot of time.
 For researchers looking for a solution to monitor their cells, without having to enter the lab we recommend looking at the CytoSMART Lux2 Duo Kit.

 Is your virus inducing a CPE?
 Can you clearly see or measure it?
 Great!
-You can use this CPE as readout of a successful viral infection or replication.
-A given CPE can serve as an indicator to find out how to prevent an infection, to characterize host or pathogen factors required for an infection to take place, to identify virus tropism, among others.
-In practical terms, this means that it can be used as readout for:
+You can use this CPE as a readout of a successful viral infection or replication.
+A given CPE can serve as an indicator to find out how to prevent an infection, to characterize host or pathogen factors required for an infection to take place, or to identify virus tropism, among others.
+In practical terms, this means that it can be used as a readout for:

-- Screening and evaluation of antiviral compound
+- Screening and evaluation of antiviral compounds

 Can a drug candidate prevent CPE formation?